JeremyDwayne/blog/content/posts/DSA - Simple Search vs Binary Search.md

 This looks fairly innocent for a small dataset like this, but once you scale this to potentially millions of values it slows down considerably.

-Using Big Oh notation this is `O(n)`, linear.
+Using Big Oh notation this is **O(n)**, linear.
 As the number of values in the array increase, the time required to complete is increased as well.

 ## Binary Search
 Enter Binary Search.
 Now, there is a caveat to using binary search.
 The array must already be sorted.
-Say we have a haystack [1,2,3,4,5,6,7,8,9] and we're looking for the index of 8.
+Say we have that same array [1,2,3,4,5,6,7,8,9] and we're looking for the index of 8.
 You could iterate over the entire array to get index 7.
 Or you can use binary search.

 ```ruby
 def binary_search(low, high, needle, haystack)